blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 <br>

-#### Interested in using a systemd service to run a Dingo Node to maximize the uptime by automatically restarting the dingo when the computer reboots?
+#### Interested in using a systemd service to run a Dingo Node to maximize the uptime by automatically restarting the Dingo node when the computer reboots?
 [See our guide on how to create a startup service for Dingo](../004-create-start-up-service).

 ***